CleverLord/framework_comparison/separate_dockers/unity-docker/Readme.md

 - For Game Of Life search for `Finished GameOfLife E2E`, read fps (to make it tricky, this is not fps, this is time per frame "spf")
 - For Evaluation search for `Finished Evaluation E2E`, read fps (to make it even trickier this is time per simulation).
 Read iterations count from right above in the Unity Logs and divide fps by the iterations count to get the spf
 - For Ants search for `Finished Ants E2E`, read fps (to make it tricky, this is not fps, this is time per frame "spf")
+## Extras
+- Every simulation has bootup section, ex. search for `Finished GameOfLife Bootups`, where simulation was initialized, but not a signle iteration was made.
+That might be found useful to compare bootup times